cannt/raycast-sonarqube/README.md

 ## Project Structure

-The codebase follows a well-organized domain-based structure for better maintainability and testability:
+The codebase follows a well-organized domain-based structure for better maintainability:

 ```
 src/